 Triangle Serves - Our Mission in Action

 Triangle Serves is the umbrella for the numerous service projects Triangle undertakes each year.
-The primary objective of these efforts is to improve access to sport to those who are disabled, disadvantaged, or otherwise unable to participate in sport.
+The primary objective of these efforts is to improve accessibility to sport.

-Triangle’s service to the physically disabled began in 2011 when Triangle established a partnership with Bridge II Sports, a Paralympic sport club located in Durham, NC.
-This partnership led to the creation and ongoing operation of Triangle’s sitting volleyball open play program which is held monthly on the second Sunday [230-4pm] at Triangle’s facility.
+Triangle’s service to individuals with physical disability began in 2011 when Triangle established a partnership with Bridge II Sports, a Paralympic sport club located in Durham, NC.
+This partnership led to the creation and ongoing operation of Triangle’s sitting volleyball open play program [dates/times are listed below] available at Triangle’s facility.

 Triangle Serves was introduced in the Spring of 2014 with the announcement of our first Courts for Kids mission trip to Costa Rica.

 If you are an adult or youth who is interested in serving as a volunteer in any of our regularly scheduled outreach programs [Sitting Volleyball or Gigi’s Playhouse] click HERE to sign up.